patrickdbrowne/Projects/README.md

 # Projects

-There are 2 working programs at the moment:
+There are 3 working projects at the moment:
   - Minewalker.py (terminal-based game where the user walks across a field of mines)
     Note: Minewalker.py will create a local file called "High_Scores.txt" when the player's score is saved.